carbon-language/carbon-lang/clang/docs/UsersManual.rst

 ------------------------------------------

 clang supports the -std option, which changes what language mode clang uses.
-The supported modes for C are c89, gnu89, c94, c99, gnu99 and various aliases for those modes.
-If no -std option is specified, clang defaults to gnu99 mode.
+The supported modes for C are c89, gnu89, c94, c99, gnu99, c11, gnu11, and various aliases for those modes.
+If no -std option is specified, clang defaults to gnu11 mode.
+Many C99 and C11 features are supported in earlier modes as a conforming extension, with a warning.
+Use ``-pedantic-errors`` to request an error if a feature from a later standard revision is used in an earlier mode.

 Differences between all ``c*`` and ``gnu*`` modes: